 Peter Burns teaches a self-contained special education class, and also serves as the head coach for the Varsity Games Teams at Dorsey HS.
 Click here to link to Palaestra article page 55 and 59.

 Click here to link to this part of a series of stories about outstanding members of the Class of 2016 by the LAUSD Office of Communications.

-Under the watchful eye of Dr. Gaston, Assitant Principal in charge of athletics, Christopher Floyd (Student Body Tresurer) and Alexander Madueke (Student Body President) sign letters of intent to Benedict College in South Carolina.
+Under the watchful eye of Dr. Gaston, Assistant Principal in charge of athletics, Christopher Floyd (Student Body Treasurer) and Alexander Madueke (Student Body President) sign letters of intent to Benedict College in South Carolina.
 They will be attending class and playing baseball in the Palmetto State this upcoming 2016-2017 season.
 Good luck boys and make Dorsey proud.
 Click here to link to Benedict College.

 The Dorsey Parent Center Ribbon Cutting and Parent Appreciation Day on Friday, May 20. included distinguished guests Mark Hovatter, LAUSD Chief Facilities Executive and Dr. George McKenna, LAUSD Boardmember District 1.
 Special thanks to the Dorsey Community Representatives Ms. Paredes and Ms. Karinrlu and Dorsey Parents.
 Click here to link to KLCS News Brief